Percolation transition for random forests in $d\geq 3$: Consequences of combining renormalisation and Ward identities

-The following result resembles those in \cite{MR3339164,MR3345374,MR3459163} for weakly self-avoiding walks in dimension~4.
+The following result states that for correctly chosen $a_0$ the correlation functions of the fields $\psi$ and $\bar\psi\psi$ are to leading order multiples of those of the free (Grassmann Gaussian) case $b_0=0$ if first $N\to\infty$ and then $m^2\downarrow 0$.
+The result resembles those in \cite{MR3339164,MR3345374,MR3459163} for weakly self-avoiding walks in dimension~4.
 Compared to the latter results, our analysis is substantially simplified since the $\HH^{0|2}$ model can be studied in terms of only fermionic variables with a quartic interaction that is irrelevant in dimensions $d > 2$.
-However, in Section~\ref{sec:finvol}, we state an improvement of the following result that sees the full zero mode of the low temperature phase.
-This analysis, which relies crucially on the interplay with Ward identities, goes beyond the analysis of~\cite{MR3339164,MR3345374,MR3459163}.
+However, in Section~\ref{sec:finvol}, we state an improvement of the following result that captures the full zero mode of the low temperature phase and goes beyond the analysis of~\cite{MR3339164,MR3345374,MR3459163}.

 \begin{theorem} Let $d \geq 3$ and $L \geq L_0(d)$.
 For $b_0$ sufficiently small and $m^2 \geq 0$, there are $s_0 = s_0^c(b_0,m^2)$ and $a_0= a_0^c(b_0,m^2)$ independent of $N$ so that the following hold: The functions $s_0^c$ and $a_0^c$ are continuous in both variables, differentiable in $b_0$ with uniformly bounded $b_0$-derivatives, and satisfy the estimates